Skin Health for Southeast Asians

 Ms. Hui Ling Chan is an Assistant Manager in the Research Development Division in Leave a Nest Singapore.
 She received her diploma in Chemical & Biomolecular Engineering at Ngee Ann Polytechnic.
 With a curiosity in applied science, she pursued science in Nanyang Technological University where she received her Master of Science in Chemistry & Biological Chemistry, with projects focusing on synthesis as well as bacterial surface fluorescent imaging and interactions.
 Currently working in the Research Development Division, she gets updated with the newest science & technologies as well as the up and rising businesses and trends - while working with researchers and startups!

-Venue: Changed, please check the link to HIC SG below
+Venue: Online, please check the link to HIC SG below

 Please contact: To Hui Ling (email: [email protected])